callmeks/callmeks.github.io/_tabs/about.md

 ---

 # About me
-> Just a APU university students studying in cybersecurity.
+> Just a random guy that somehow interested in cybersec.
 {: .prompt-info }

 ## My goals and objectives